-This level of model skill can be attributed to the mesh resolution of the SL16 mesh and the representation of detailed features, but it is also a result of the wave-current interaction and the resulting wave-induced setup.
-Figure 30 shows the wave-induced water level setup resulting from coupling STWAVE and ADCIRC and coupling SWAN and ADCIRC.
-The STWAVE and SWAN models generally lead to very similar wave-induced setup as large as 0.5 m for Gustav.
-Behind the breaking zones, the wave-induced setup from both models accounts for 0.1-0.3 m throughout much of the region, and 0.5 m in regions near the high-gradient shallow-water wave dissipation zones.
+This level of model skill can be attributed to the mesh resolution of the SL16 mesh and the representation of detailed features, but it is also a result of the wave-current interaction and the resulting wave-induced set-up.
+Figure 30 shows the wave-induced water level set-up resulting from coupling STWAVE+ADCIRC and SWAN+ADCIRC.
+The STWAVE and SWAN models generally lead to very similar wave-induced set-up as large as 0.5m for Gustav.
+Behind the breaking zones, the wave-induced set-up from both models accounts for 0.1-0.3m throughout much of the region, and 0.5m in regions near the high-gradient shallow-water wave dissipation zones.
+These contributions can be locally significant when compared to the overall peak water levels, which were 2-3m in the marshes and lakes behind the barrier islands.
+Differences between the STWAVE and SWAN model couplings to ADCIRC are attributable to the wave model domain extent, grid resolution, and most importantly to the way in which waves are dissipated.
+Wave dissipation in STWAVE is more localized leading to a more rapid spatial gradient in wave heights and higher peak wave radiation stress gradients in shallower depths.
+The peaks in its set-up are therefore larger in the vicinity of the Chandeleur Islands and the Mississippi River delta.
+SWAN spreads its dissipation over a larger area.